 We couldn't even download the mandatory update to the GigSky app because the connection didn't actually work.

-There are 19 providers and over 150 prepaid data plans available for Cuba.
-While the selection is somewhat limited, travelers can still find a plan that fits their individual needs.
+There are about 20 providers and 150+ prepaid data plans available for Cuba.
+While the selection is somewhat limited, travelers can still find a plan that suits their needs.

 Cuba does not have Mobile Virtual Network Operators (MVNOs); therefore, all mobile services are provided directly by ETECSA.